kunfoo/kunfoo.org/docs/zitate.md

 _The most merciful thing in the world, I think, is the inability of the human mind to correlate all its contents._
 H.P.
 Lovecraft

+_I would rather have questions that can’t be answered than answers that can’t be questioned._
+Richard Feynman

 ---

 _Meine Definition von Glück?
 Keine Termine und leicht einen sitzen._